nicolay-r/bulk-ner/README.md

 # Usage

-This is an example for using `DeepPavlov==1.3.0` as an adapter for NER models:
+This is an example for using `DeepPavlov==1.3.0` as an adapter for NER models passed via `--adapter` parameter:

 ```bash
 python -m bulk_ner.annotate \